Meehan, James

 1805 saw Meehan surveying the track used by John Warby between Prospect and Cowpastures.
 He also marked out 5000 acres for John Macarthur at Camden Park.
 It was during this year he gained a conditional pardon and upon the return of Grimes an absolute Pardon.

 Meehan was granted 340 acres of land in the district of Minto in 1809.
 He was to have called it Thomas Town after his only son but the grant was withdrawn after a review by Macquarie.
-However in 1810, Macquarie granted Meehan 1140 acres to be known by the name ‘Macquarie Field’
+In 1810, however, Macquarie did grant Meehan 1140 acres to be known by the name ‘Macquarie Field’

-An official public notice of 1811 asks all persons who have been promised lands in the districts of Minto, Airds or Appin to meet the acting-surveyor, at Mr Robert Campbell’s stockyard and to bring blankets and 10-12 days provisions ‘to enable them to remain out with the surveyor for as long as may be necessary.’
+An official public notice in the Sydney Gazette of 1811 asks all persons who have been promised lands in the districts of Minto, Airds or Appin to meet the acting-surveyor, at Mr Robert Campbell’s stockyard and to bring blankets and 10-12 days provisions ‘to enable them to remain out with the surveyor for as long as may be necessary.’

 James Meehan very nearly became the Surveyor-General in 1812, recommended by Macquarie himself but John Oxley, a naval officer, petitioned the British government persistently from the very day Grimes resigned and won the post much to Meehan’s and Macquarie’s disappointment.